 Dealing with acne can make you feel self-conscious.
 This is especially true if you are beyond the age where acne is considered “normal” around puberty.
-Would it help to know that 85 percent of people between the ages of 12 and 24 have some acne?
+Would it help to know that 85 percent of people ages 12 to 24 have some acne?
 Would it also help to know that there are natural strategies to manage acne effectively without harsh drugs and birth control pills?

 What Causes Acne?